kOaDT/encodr/README.md

 #### Common Formats
 - **Base64**: Standard base64 encoding/decoding
 - **Base58**: Used in Bitcoin to represent large numbers in a compact, human-readable format, using a 58-character alphabet
+- **Base45**: Binary-to-text encoding scheme used in COVID-19 digital certificates
 - **Base32**: RFC 4648 compliant Base32 encoding
 - **URL Encoding**: Encode/decode URLs and URI components
 - **HTML Entities**: Convert special characters to/from HTML entities